HAUNTS

 The Adolescent Building

-Likely a facility for teens, this building scared the most because of extreme darkness.
+Likely a facility for teens, this building scared the most because of the extreme darkness.

 We called this building the adolescent ward because it appeared to house teens.
 We decided to explore this building which was extremely dark and unnerving.
 We made our way inside and to the basement attempting to find the tunnels.